Make-School-Courses/DS-2.1-Machine-Learning/README.md

 ### Why should you take this class?

 "Machine Learning is the new electricity" according to Stanford Professor Andrew Ng.
 In this course you will learn the fundamental techniques of Machine Learning, the science of autonomously making decisions and predictions from tabular data, images, and text.
-Such knowledge is currently in extremely high demand and is the key to many lucrative jobs.
+Such knowledge is currently in extremely high demand and is the key to high-paying and interesting jobs in industry.

 ## Prerequisites: